langchain-ai/langsmith-cookbook/testing-examples/pytest/README.md

 ```

 In this case, we are using LangChain's [runnables](https://python.langchain.com/docs/guides/expression_language/)
-to compose the prompt and model.
-Since this is a pytest fixture, by default, it will be called for each call of a unit test.
+to compose the prompt and a Claude-2 model from Anthropic.
+Since this is a pytest fixture, it will be called for each unit test by default.

 Now it's time to define the tests!